-The Sub-Fund invests at least 10% of long positions in Sustainable Investments, however, 0% of assets are committed to Sustainable Investments with an environmental objective aligned with the EU Taxonomy.
+The Sub-Fund invests at least 10% of assets in Sustainable Investments, however, 0% of assets are committed to Sustainable Investments with an environmental objective aligned with the EU Taxonomy.

-Does the financial product invest in fossil gas and/or nuclear energy related activities that at comply with the EU Taxonomy !?
+Does the financial product invest in fossil gas and/or nuclear energy related activities that comply with the EU Taxonomy 1?